- You can buy a business’s assets or buy a company, and each has its own process and requirements.

 You may consider purchasing a business because it is doing very well, and you would like to continue to grow it to achieve a bigger success.
 Or you may be contemplating a business that isn’t doing well but in which you see a great deal of potential.

-When you are purchasing a business, you can typically do so in one of two ways.
-You can either:
+When you are purchasing a business, you can typically do so in one of two ways:

 This has tax consequences, as the sale and purchase of a business as a going concern is not usually subject to GST.
 If you purchase the assets without planning to continue to operate the business, this is usually not considered the sale of a going concern.